UO-Competitive-Programming-Club/DuckCrack/5.BinaryTrees/README.md

 - [x] 10.9 Compute The Kth Node In An Inorder Traversal
 - [x] 10.10 Compute the Successor
 - [x] 10.11 Implement An Inorder Traversal With O(1) Space
-- [ ] 10.12 Reconstruct A Binary Tree From Traversal Data
 - [ ] 10.13 Reconstruct A Binary Tree From A Preorder Traversal With Markers
-- [ ] 10.14 Form A LinkedList From The Leaves of A Binary Tree
+- [x] 10.14 Form A LinkedList From The Leaves of A Binary Tree
 - [ ] 10.15 Compute The Exterior of A Binary Tree
 - [ ] 10.16 Compute The Right Sibling Tree
 - [ ] 10.17 Implement Locking In A Binary Tree